 A convolutional layer enables you to exploit data point dependencies and correlations while also tracking the temporal evolution of patterns.
 Additional convolutional layers or layers that preserve data point temporal dependencies, such as pooling layers, can then be added.
 The model's final section has fully connected layers.
 The size and depth of the fully-connected part of the neural network model can be customized.
 Convolutional outputs are all treated as features, which means they are all treated equally and independently.
 As a result, temporal information is lost.
 The fully connected layers combine the extracted features, and the neural network's output layer computes a non-linear regression to generate the forecast.

-A convolutional layer's kernels can recognize patterns in an input time series.
+A convolutional layer's kernels can recognize local patterns in an input time series.
 Patterns discovered in feature maps are fed into subsequent layers.
 Based on position, intensity, frequency, and combinations of those patterns, the neural network identifies electricity load demand behavior and changes in behavior over time.
 This data is then incorporated into the prediction computation.

 2.4.2 LSTM and CNN as Load Forecasters